All Episodes

 They're all liberals.

-We oppose liberalism, we don't care about the packaging.
+We don't care about the packaging.

-It makes him feel queasy going after quote unquote my people, he said.
+It makes him feel queasy going after, quote unquote, my people, he said.

-This is a couple of black history months ago.
+This is a couple of Black history months ago.

 This is from the president of the United States.

-From a man elected by the Oh, and by the way, speaking of race being a factor Tea Party, what was the black vote percentage for Obama?
+Oh, and by the way, speaking of race being a factor of Tea Party, what was the black vote percentage for Obama?

 110%.